 [Note: Limited spots available.
 Minimum age 4 years.
 All children must be accompanied by a responsible adult.]

-Time: 11:30am | Location: Seahorse Hotels
+Time: 11:30am to 12pm | Location: Eastern Apron

 Join Mitch Brennan, Program Manager of the Sydney Seahorse Project at the Sydney Institute of Marine Science (SIMS), to learn about Australia’s only seahorse recovery program and how researchers are working to save the endangered White’s Seahorse through unique conservation efforts.
-Then, hear from Janine Ledet, Research Assistant at Living Seawalls, as she shares how scientists are transforming traditional seawalls into thriving marine habitats and enhancing biodiversity in urban coastal areas (including Cockatoo Island).

 [Image: David Harasti.]

-Times: 12pm & 1pm | Location: Confinement Cells
+Times: 12pm, 1pm & 1:15pm | Location: Confinement Cells

 Join Harbour Trust Director of Projects and award-winning heritage architect, Libby Bennett, for an exciting 15-minute talk on the discovery of Cockatoo Island’s hidden Solitary Confinement Cells.
 Tied to this year’s Heritage Festival theme, Unearthed, Libby will share how her groundbreaking find uncovered forgotten history and helped secure the island’s place on the UNESCO World Heritage List.

-Time: 1pm | Location: Convict Workshops
+Time: 1pm & 2pm | Location: Convict Workshops

 [Image: Samuel J Hood Studio, Australian National Maritime Museum Collection.]

-Time: 1pm & 1:30pm | Location: Success Room
+Time: 12pm & 12:30pm | Location: Success Room

 In October 2024, a team of historians, archaeologists, field robotics experts and remote pilots teamed up to conduct a comprehensive LiDAR scan of Cockatoo Island.
-Dr Joseph Lehner and Professor Kirsten McKenzie from the University of Sydney will give a short 15-minute video presentation on their findings and show how the most advanced technology of the present can help us visualise the layers of the past.
+Dr Joseph Lehner and Professor Kirsten McKenzie from the University of Sydney will give a short video presentation on their findings and show how the most advanced technology of the present can help us visualise the layers of the past.

 Time: Varies (schedule below) | Location: Varies